- Now You Can Make Your Favorite Restaurant Dishes Right at Home! - August 28, 2020

 The team has been working since March to source vendors and create an “elevated” experience for guests to utilize, as a way to get out of their houses and back into society safely.
 No details are out on where to buy tickets or who their partners are yet, but we do know tickets will be priced by car and you can sign up for updates here.

 Location TBD, but it will in NYC!
 You can pre-register here for now and they’ll send more information as tickets are available, and the movies announced.
-UPDATE: This drive-in theater is now on hold.
+UPDATE: This drive-in has been canceled.

 The Tribeca Drive-In is put together the last couple of years by the team that handles the Tribeca Film Festival, which was unfortunately postponed this April.
 This being said, we are positive it will not only be amazing but also filled with surprises and likely some pre-released features.
-Set to kick-off on July 9th, and tickets going on sale June 22nd, there are no details on where or what they will be showing just yet, beyond the promise of a curated selection of new, classic, and independent films, as well as special music and sports events.
+Set at Orchard Beach, it’s set to kick-off on July 9th, and tickets going on sale June 22nd, with the promise of a curated selection of new, classic, and independent films, as well as special music and sports events.
+Tickets will be free and reserved online per vehicle.

-IMAX is also being tagged in to help with the initiative, and the Tribeca team will utilize its digital re-mastering process to enrich the image and sound of programming.
-They are also involved in the curation of the program, drawing from its library of IMAX content, so no need to fear a possible dud of a schedule.
+IMAX is also being brought in to utilize its digital re-mastering process, enriching the image and sound of programming.
+They are also involved in the curation of the program, drawing from its library of IMAX content, so no need to fear a possible dud.
 Concession-lovers, fear not, as for each event, Tribeca has promised to work with local vendors, while supporting small businesses and creating an experience truly unique to each community.
-Keep an ear out for individual event vendor announcements.
+Keep an ear out for individual vendor announcements.

-A single car will cost you $20 (about the price of your average IMAX ticket), but they also offer a $40 package which includes admission for your car, a 170-ounce popcorn, (4) 20 oz beverages & your choice of candy.
+A single car will cost you $20, but they also offer a $40 package which includes admission for your car, a 170-ounce popcorn, (4) 20 oz beverages & your choice of candy.
+See it all here.

 A new addition, Skyline is located up close and personal, making it ideal for those who want a drive-in without too much actual driving to get there.
 Located at 1 Oak Drive along the East River, the theater offers some old school classics like “Ferris Bueller’s Day Off” and “Footloose”.

-This is NYC, so pricing is a bit higher than other venues, with ticket pricing ranges by car size/passengers per the below:
+This is NYC, so pricing is a bit higher than other venues, with ticket pricing ranging by car size/passengers as follows:

 - Up to 4-Person Car (w/tax): $54.99